Exposure to World War II and Its Labor Market Consequences over the Life Cycle: Life-Cycle Effects of Individual War-Time Shocks

-The detailed life-cycle graph in panel (a) of Figure \ref{fig:lfeffects_191921} confirms that the adverse effect of war injuries on employment arose only late in life.
-Employment probabilities of men with and without injuries were similar until age 50 but started diverging in the early 50s.
-The gap then widened steadily until age 61, reaching 17 percentage points, before shrinking again as injured and non-injured veterans retired.\ On average, the employment probability of injured veterans was 8.5 percentage points lower between ages 56 and 65 than that of non-injured peers (relative to a baseline probability of 60.9\%).
-Perhaps surprisingly, we do not find an effect of wartime injuries on occupational success (see panel (b) of Figure \ref{fig:lfeffects_191921}).\footnote{One might worry that veterans with serious injuries were more likely to die before the 1980s, affecting their representation in the LVS.
-However, the share of injured veterans in our data matches existing estimates, and official mortality tables for the postwar period do not show an unusually high risk for males born around 1920 \citep{StatistischesBundesamt2006}.
-Selective mortality is thus likely a minor issue.
-When focusing on severe injuries only, we still find no effect on employment at mid age.
-Yet, severely injured veterans retired even earlier.}
+The life-cycle graph in panel (a) of Figure \ref{fig:lfeffects_191921} confirms that the adverse employment effect of war injuries arose only late in life.
+Employment probabilities of men with and without injuries were surprisingly similar at young and middle age\footnote{While the result might combine a negative treatment effect with a positive selection effect, the latter must be small.
+To see this, write the observed difference in employment status by war injury status ($inj$) as the sum of the average treatment effect on the treated and the selection bias: $E[y_{mid} \mid inj=1]-E[y_{mid} \mid inj=0] = \left(E[y_{1,mid} \mid inj=1]-E[y_{0,mid} \mid inj=1]\right)+\left(E[y_{0,mid} \mid inj=1]-E[y_{0,mid} \mid inj=0]\right)$.
+Here, $y_{mid}$ is an indicator for (observed) employment at mid-age, and $y_{1,mid}$ and $y_{0,mid}$ are the potential outcomes with and without having suffered a war injury.
+Note that $E[y_{0,mid} \mid inj=1]$ can be at most one (the employment rate cannot exceed 100\%).
+In comparison, between age 35 and 50 the sample estimate (mean) of $E[y_{0,mid} \mid inj=0]$ is 0.984, such that the selection bias is at most 0.016.} but started diverging in the early 50s.
+The gap then widened steadily until age 61, reaching 17 pp, before shrinking again as injured and non-injured veterans retired.
+On average, the employment probability of injured veterans was 8.5 pp lower between ages 56 and 65 than that of non-injured peers (relative to a baseline probability of 60.9\%).\footnote{When focusing only on severe injuries, such as amputations, we still find no effect on employment at mid age.
+Yet, severely injured veterans retired even earlier.} Perhaps surprisingly, we do not find a sustained effect of wartime injuries on occupational success conditional on employment (see Figure \ref{fig:lfeffects_191921}b).